anna-dor-plumsail/documents-docs/source/flow/how-tos/create-text-from-template.rst

 This action supports rich templates with conditions, iterators and nested placeholders.
 Please read `syntax description <../../advanced/html-template-syntax.html>`_ for more information.

-In the second parameter we specified data to apply to the template in JSON format.
+In the second parameter, we specified data to apply to the template in JSON format.
 This is a list of department names:

 .. code:: json